 Now, in the group who was on the low-carb diet, they were eating 30% carbs and 45% fat, even though a true low-carb diet should be less than 25% carbs.
 Regardless, the study showed that it didn’t matter which diet you were on low fat or low carb, as long as you ate real, meaning whole foods, meaning unprocessed foods, and you didn’t revert back to eating processed food.

 Now, on average, whether it’s low carb or low fat, in this study they actually lost equal amounts of weight.

 They were both high in fiber and low in sugar, which is exactly what happens when you’re eating unprocessed food.

-In this sense, with caloric restriction of highly processed food in the form of prepackaged meals, it does not work in the long run.
-In fact, in May of this year, jenny Craig filed for bankruptcy.
+In this sense, the caloric restriction of highly processed food in the form of prepackaged meals, it does not work in the long run.
+In fact, in May of this year, Jenny Craig filed for bankruptcy.
 Even Weight Watchers knows that what works best in the weight loss game is the weight loss drugs.